cronofy/cronofy-node/README.md

 - **redirect_urls.completed_url** - optional - A URL to redirect the user to when the user has completed the process and chosen a slot.
 A query string parameter of `token` will be added to this URL.
 The `token` can be used to retrieve the [current status](https://docs.cronofy.com/developers/api/scheduling/real-time-scheduling/status/) of a Real Time Scheduling link.
 - **availability.start_interval** - optional - A `Duration` describing the frequency that a sequence can start on.
 [More details in the documentation](https://docs.cronofy.com/developers/api/scheduling/real-time-scheduling/#availability.start_interval).
 - **minimum_notice** - optional - A `Duration`.
 No slots starting before the period described after the current time will be displayed to the user when they select slots.

+### batch(options, callback)

+Takes options object and an optional callback, either returning a promise or calling the provided callback with the body of the response (or error, if applicable).

+See full details in the [Batch](https://docs.cronofy.com/developers/api/batch/)

+#### Options Object

+- **batch** - required - An array of up to 50 requests that form part of the batch.
+- **batch.method** - required - A `String` for the HTTP method of the individual request.
+Maps directly from its main documentation.
+- **batch.relative_url** - required - A `String` for the relative URL (sometimes referred to as the path and query string) of the individual request.
+Maps directly from its main documentation.
+- **batch.data** - required - An object containing the body parameters of the request.
+Maps directly from its main documentation.
+Note that this is an object, not a JSON-encoded string.